RoLDT/python-api-challenge/README.md

 # python-api-challenge
-This challenge will be done suing Python and APIs.
+This challenge will be done using Python and APIs.